Fahim Rahman

 • Ensure employees can report fraud, abuse, or safety violations without fear of losing their jobs, being demoted, or facing harassment.

-• Are established under federal statutes, including the False Claims Act and the Affordable Care Act, as well as through various state-specific laws.
+• Are established under federal statutes, including the False Claims Act and the Affordable Care Act, as well as under California whistleblower laws such as California Labor Code Section 1102.5, which protects employees who disclose information about violations of state or federal law to supervisors, government agencies, or law enforcement authorities

 • Require that employees act in good faith, meaning that the report is made honestly and based on reasonable evidence.